Paopun20/FNF-HyperCode-Engine/README.md

 ### What makes HyPsych Engine different from Psych Engine?

 HyPsych Engine offers many new features and improvements over Psych Engine, including:
-- HScript on Lua, allowing for more flexible scripting.
+- HScript on Lua
-- Optimized Garbage Collection for smoother gameplay.
-- C++11-based codebase, offering better performance and system compatibility.
-- New Lua Extensions.
-- New Haxe Extensions.
-- and more.
+- Faster garbage collection
+- Modern C++11 codebase
+- Lots of new extensions
+- Experimental 3D support

 ### Is HyPsych Engine a fork of Psych Engine?